nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

   taxonomy <- apply(X = taxonomy, MARGIN = 2, FUN = as.character)

-  # replace NAa with Other and delete the D_num__ prefix from the taxonomy names
+  # replace NAs and empty cells with "Other" and delete the `prefix` from taxonomy names
   for (rank in colnames(taxonomy)) {
-    #delete the taxonomy prefix
+    # Delete the taxonomy prefix
     taxonomy[,rank] <- gsub(pattern = prefix, x = taxonomy[, rank],
                             replacement = '')
     indices <- which(is.na(taxonomy[,rank]))
     taxonomy[indices, rank] <- rep(x = "Other", times=length(indices))
-    #replace empty cell
+    # Replace empty cells with "Other"
     indices <- which(taxonomy[,rank] == "")
     taxonomy[indices,rank] <- rep(x = "Other", times=length(indices))
   }
+  # Replace underscore with space
   taxonomy <- apply(X = taxonomy,MARGIN = 2,
                     FUN =  gsub,pattern = "_",replacement = " ") %>%
-    as.data.frame(stringAsfactor=F)
+    as.data.frame(stringAsfactor=FALSE)
   return(taxonomy)
-}

 ```
 **Function Parameter Definitions:**

-- `taxonomy` - is a string specifying the taxonomic assignment file name
+- `taxonomy` - is a taxonomy assignment dataframe with ranks [Phylum, Class ..
+Species] as columns and taxonomy assignments as rows
-- `prefix`  - is a regular expression specifying the characters to remove
+- `prefix`  - is a regular expression specifying a character sequence to remove
               from taxon names

 **Returns:** a dataframe of reformated taxonomy names